-If we can all pull together, the lives of a lot of truck drivers will become just a little easier.
-In the spirit of that mission, here is a list of some charities for truck drivers that do a lot of good for the trucking community.
+By your purchase with us, or giving on your own, it is a great way we can all pull together to help the lives of a lot of truck drivers who may need help.
+In the spirit season, here is a list of some charities for truck drivers that do a lot of good for the trucking community.

 Truckers Final Mile

 One of the highest-rated trucker charities by sites like Great Nonprofits, Truckers Final Mile helps to reunite North American truck drivers with their families during times of crisis.